What Is the History of Halloween?

 The spooky autumnal festival of Halloween has a long history that can be traced back to ancient times.
 Read on to find out more.

-The annual celebration of Halloween every year on the 31st of October is a mainstay across much of the western world.
-This spooky event has a long history of enticing cultural traditions that light up the dark and cold weather including carving jack o’ lanterns, trick-or-treating, dressing up, bobbing for apples and other festivities for all ages, which have evolved and adapted through the ages.
-But where did it all begin, and how did the day become so deeply ingrained into the autumnal calendar?
-We delve into the history of Halloween to find out more.
+The annual celebration of Halloween on October 31 is a mainstay across much of the Western world.
+This spooky event has a long history of enticing cultural traditions that light up the dark and cold weather, including carving jack o’ lanterns, trick-or-treating, dressing up, and bobbing for apples, which have evolved and adapted through the ages.
+But where did it all begin, and how did the day become so deeply ingrained in the fall calendar?
+This article delves into the history of Halloween to find out more.

 samhain festival halloween